Canoeing the Mountains

 Explorers Lewis and Clark had to adapt.
 While they had prepared to find a waterway to the Pacific Ocean, instead they found themselves in the Rocky Mountains.
 You too may feel that you are leading in a cultural context you were not expecting.
 You may even feel that your training holds you back more often than it carries you along.

 Drawing from his extensive experience as a pastor and consultant, Tod Bolsinger brings decades of expertise in guiding churches and organizations through uncharted territory.
 He offers a combination of illuminating insights and practical tools to help you reimagine what effective leadership looks like in our rapidly changing world.

-If you?re going to scale the mountains of ministry, you need to leave behind canoes and find new navigational tools.
-Reading this book will set you on the right course to lead with confidence and courage.
+If you're going to scale the mountains of ministry, you need to leave behind canoes and find new navigational tools.
+Now expanded with a study guide, this book will set you on the right course to lead with confidence and courage.

 "A superb book on the need for adaptive leadership in the twenty-first-century church.
 With imagination and insight formed through his experience as a pastor, church consultant and seminary leader, Tod Bolsinger challenges leaders in the Christian community to recognize the unsettling reality of being 'off the map.'
 We have 'trained for a world that is disappearing.'
 Bolsinger offers fresh, practical advice that integrates the best of leadership theory with the realities of church leadership, illustrated with vivid metaphors and real-world examples, resulting in a seminal book on how to navigate this new world.
 A must-read for everyone interested in church leadership."